 Peighambarieh – The Tomb of the Four Prophets

-Located in the (Shia) city of Qazvin and adjacent to a Shia place of worship and school belonging to the Safavid era, there is a tomb that is considered as the tomb of four Jewish prophets: Sahuli, Salam, Alqia, and Saloum called Chahar Anbia (lit. four prophets).
+Located in the (Shia) city of Qazvin and adjacent to a Shia place of worship and school belonging to the Safavid era, there is a tomb that is considered the tomb of four Jewish prophets: Sahuli, Salam, Alqia, and Saloum called Chahar Anbia (lit. four prophets).
 They are said to be the prophets that emigrated to the Iranian plateau with the goal to promote the Shariah of Moses.

 In addition to the Jewish prophets, a Shia saint is also thought to be in this place.